History of the Jews in Norway: Early opposition

 Efforts to ban shechita put well-intended humane society activists in league with antisemitic individuals.
 In particular, Jonas Søhr, a senior police official, took a particular interest and eventually rose to the leadership of the Norwegian Federation for Animal Protection, while also opposing admission of Jewish refugees during World War I. The animal rights cause was used as a means to attack not just the method of slaughter, but also the community itself.

-Those opposing the ban included Fridtjof Nansen, but the division on the issue crossed party lines in all mainstream parties, except the Agrarian Party (today, the Centre Party), which was consisten in its opposition to schechita.
+Those opposing the ban included Fridtjof Nansen, but the division on the issue crossed party lines in all mainstream parties, except the Agrarian Party (today, the Centre Party), which was consistent in its opposition to schechita.
 During the 1890s, protests were raised in the Norwegian press against the practice of shechita, on the grounds that it was cruel to animals.
 The Jewish community responded to these objections by stating that the method was humane.

 A committee commissioned on 11 February 1927 consulted numerous experts and visited a slaughterhouse in Copenhagen.
 Its majority favored a ban and found support in the Department of Agriculture and the parliamentary agriculture committee.
 Those who opposed a ban spoke of religious tolerance, and also found that schechita was no more inhumane than other slaughter methods.
 Ingvar Svanberg writes that many of the arguments against shechita were based "on the distrust of 'foreign' habits" and "often contained anti-Semitic elements".
 C. J. Hambro was one of those most appalled by the antisemitic invective, noting that "where animal rights are protected to an exaggerated extent, it usually is done with the help of human sacrifice".